-Tuition is charged for adult students at a reasonable rate that may vary slightly from year to year and is due prior to the first day of each semester.
-Current fee information is available from the Admissions Office.
+Tuition is charged for adult students at a rate established by the State legislature.
+Current fee information is available in the Admissions Office.
 Tuition is waived for eligible high school dual-enrolled students.
 Tuition is due prior to the first day of each semester based on the Lake Technical College payment calendar.
-Failure to pay all fees due at the time class begins will result in the student not being able to attend class and/or clinical.
+Failure to pay all fees due at the time class begins will result in not being able to attend class and/or clinical if applicable.